TrueBlocks/trueblocks-docs/content/chifra/admin.md

 hardware.
 Slowing things down will ensure proper operation.
 Finally, you may optionally `--pin` each new chunk to IPFS which naturally shards the database among all users.
-By default, pinning is against a locally running IPFS node, but the `--remote` option allows pinning to an IPFS pinning service such as Pinata or Estuary.
+By default, pinning is against a locally running IPFS node, but the `--remote` option allows pinning to an IPFS pinning service such as Pinata.

 ```[plaintext]
 Purpose: